On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Introduction

 Finally, we present the results of several numerical experiments to validate our theoretical findings.
-For synthetic experiments, we consider moderately high-dimensional Gaussian mixture models, where the vanilla and annealed Langevin dynamics could not find all the components within a million steps, while Chained-LD could capture all the components with correct frequencies in $\gO(10^4)$ steps.
-For experiments on real image datasets, we consider a mixture of two modes by using the original images from MNIST/Fashion-MNIST training dataset (black background and white digits/objects) as the first mode and constructing the second mode by i.i.d. flipping the images (white background and black digits/objects) with probability 0.5.
-Following from \citet{song2019generative}, we trained a Noise Conditional Score Network (NCSN) to estimate the score function.
-Our numerical results indicate that vanilla Langevin dynamics can fail to capture the two modes, as also observed by \citet{song2019generative}.
-On the other hand, Chained-LD was capable of finding both modes regardless of initialization.
-We summarize the contributions of this work as follows: \begin{itemize}[leftmargin=*] \item Theoretically studying the mode-seeking properties of vanilla and annealed Langevin dynamics, \item Proposing Chained Langevin Dynamics (Chained-LD), which decomposes the sample into patches and sequentially generates each patch conditioned on previous patches, \item Providing a theoretical analysis of the convergence behavior of Chained-LD, \item Numerically comparing the mode-seeking properties of vanilla, annealed, and chained Langevin dynamics. \end{itemize}
+In synthetic experiments, we consider high-dimensional Gaussian mixture models, where LD could not find all components within a million steps, whereas Chained-LD could capture all components with correct frequencies in $\gO(10^4)$ steps.
+Also, we test the application of Chained-LD as a sampling algorithm in score-based generative modeling for an underlying mixture distribution.
+In the case of a mixture of original images from the MNIST/Fashion-MNIST dataset (black background and white digits/objects) and flipped images (white background and black digits/objects), our numerical results suggest that Chained-ALD could find both the modes in $\gO(10^5)$ iterations.
+We summarize the contributions of this work as follows: \begin{itemize}[leftmargin=*] \item Analyzing the iteration complexity of Langevin dynamics under high-dimensional mixture distributions, \item Proposing Chained Langevin Dynamics (Chained-LD) with sequential sampling to improve LD's convergence in sampling from mixture distributions, \item Providing a theoretical analysis of the convergence of Chained-LD, \item Presenting numerical results validating our theoretical findings on the convergence of LD and Chained-LD. \end{itemize}